arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET DEFAULT STYLE` command <!-- REF _command_.VP_SET_DEFAULT_STYLE.Summary -->defines the style in the *styleObj* as the default style for a *sheet*<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *styleObj* lets you pass an object containing style settings.
 You can use an existing style sheet or you can create a new style.
-For more information, see [4D View Pro Style Objects and Style Sheets](apx_vpStyleObjectsAndStyleSheets.md).
+For more information, see [4D View Pro Style Objects and Style Sheets](vpConfig.md#style-objects-and-style-sheets).

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the style will be defined.
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: